How To Bowl With Long Nails? [Is It Possible To Bowl With Acrylic Nails]

 Although long nails can be visually appealing, they also come with a number of downsides.
 For one thing, they can make everyday tasks more difficult.

 Typing on a keyboard, opening a can of soup, and even tying shoelaces can become challenging when you have long nails.
-In addition, long nails are more prone to breaking and chipping than shorter nails.
+Long nails are more prone to breaking and chipping than shorter nails.

 They can also become ingrown, which can be painful and uncomfortable.
 Finally, long nails can harbor dirt and bacteria, which can lead to an increased risk of infection.
 For all these reasons, it is important to take care when choosing to grow out your nails.